 The Bottom Line

 Text snippets expand oft-used text, and rudimentary formatting lets you highlight passages.
-A few more shortcuts (such as full-text searching across folders, extensive email templates, a Reader feature borrowed from Safari or filters) would be great, though.
+A few more shortcuts (such as extensive email templates, a Reader feature borrowed from Safari or filters) would be great, though.

 - Mail on iPhone and iPad is a mature and powerful mobile email program

 - You can view richly formatted messages and attachments the way they were intended

 - iOS Mail handles multiple POP, IMAP and Exchange accounts, for some with live updates and search on the server's side

 - iOS Mail does not sort messages by anything but date, and threading could be more comprehensive